visit-dav/visit/docs/SphynxDocs/Quantitative/DataLevelComparisonsWizard.rst

 A common practice is to choose a constant value that is an extremum of the donor variable's range.
-For example, if the donor variable has a maximum value of 25.7, then selecting this as the constant to use for non-overlapping regions in the CMFE has the benefit of not altering the result variable's range but then also being indistinguishable from real data.
+For example, if the donor variable has a maximum value of 25.7, then selecting this as the constant to use for non-overlapping regions in the CMFE has the benefit of not altering the variable's range but then also being indistinguishable from real data.
 Another practice is to choose a value that is easily distinguishable and later apply a threshold operator to remove those portions of the result.